sandstone-mc/sandstone/README.md

 ```
 This line tells Sandstone to save the all mcfunctions to the actual file system.

-*Note 1: one day, Sandstone will have its own CLI, and this won't be required anymore.*
+*Note 1: one day, Sandstone will have its own CLI, and manual saving won't be required anymore.*

 *Note 2: for the moment, Sandstone does not save anything to the file system.
 It only prints the result to the console.*